How successful are your hiring campaigns? Do you easily find great talent for your company?

 The idea is to learn what shortcomings there are in their processes and systems so you can make them more efficient.
 Your job is to implement workflows that boost productivity in your workplace.

-For example, if your document workflows are a bit slow, you can use a platform like eversign to make the signing of documents faster.
+For example, if your document workflows are a bit slow, you can use an e-signature platform like Xodo Sign to make the signing of documents faster.

 Some questions you can use to figure this all out include: